 Every AZ Series motor can be connected to a offering different functions to cover different needs, such as being able to accept a pulse train (or store motion data), being able to power multiple axes, or being able to communicate to a master (HMI, PLC or IPC) via a industrial field bus protocol, such as Ethernet/IP, EtherCAT, or Modbus RTU.
 Network gateways are also available for other protocols.

 The driver component list is shown below.
 Notice that there is only one part number.
 Once the motors or actuators are connected with the dedicated cable, the driver automatically identifies the motor's specification and sets parameters such as current, resolution, and internal gear ratio.

 Programming the axes is as easy as it can be.
 Instead of the traditional line by line programming, the offers a friendly GUI interface which requires only motion profiles to be programmed (up to 256).
 Advanced motion linking capabilities allow for looped operation and conditional statements, and remote status monitor functions make predictive maintenance possible.

 Congrats for making it to the end of the post.
-Enjoy the video!
+Enjoy the videos!

-To learn even more about #AlphaStep, request a technical seminar or product demo for your team.
+To learn how #AlphaStep can help, request a technical seminar or product demo for your team.